shutsuensha/shutsuensha/README.md

 ## 🚀 About Me

-I specialize in developing backend systems using Python, with a strong foundation in frameworks like Django(DRF), FastAPI, Flask.
+I specialize in developing backend systems using Python, with a strong foundation in frameworks like Django, Django Rest Framework, FastAPI, Flask.
 My goal is to create high-performance applications that provide a seamless user experience.

 ## 🔧 Technologies & Tools